 All of the following are class features of the beastmaster.

 Weapon and Armor Proficiency

-A beastmaster is proficient with all simple weapons and light armor but not with any shields.
+A beastmaster is proficient with all simple and martial weapons.
+A beastmaster is also proficient with light and medium armor but not with any shields.

 Limit Breaks (Su)

 At 1st level, the beastmaster receives the Limit Breaks (Bestial Fury and Mastery of Beasts).